-Medical Terminology/Licensed Nurse Assistant\ - #CCHS7304 Credits: BUHS 16, Sending Schools 3 Open to Grades 11 & 12 with successful completion of Level I Year Long, 160 Minutes Daily \This course is offered for Dual Enrollment credit
+Medical Terminology/Licensed Nurse Assistant - #CCHS7304 Credits: BUHS 16, Sending Schools 3 Open to Grades 11 & 12 Year Long, 160 Minutes Daily This course is offered for Dual Enrollment credit

 The dual enrollment study of Medical Terminology introduces students to the language of medicine.
 Students will gain an understanding of basic elements, rules of building and analyzing medical words, and medical terms associated with the body as a whole.
 Utilizing a systems-approach, the student will define, interpret, and pronounce medical terms relating to structure and function, pathology, diagnosis, clinical procedures, oncology, and pharmacology.
 In addition to medical terms, common abbreviations applicable to each system will be interpreted